84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Kentucky Online Learning

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
-While many states have free, full-time virtual schools available statewide, Kentucky does not yet have such an option.
-However, part-time or full-time courses may be available at a cost via Barren Academy of Virtual and Expanded Learning (BAVEL), The Corbin School of Innovation, or Jefferson County Public Schools eSchool.
+Kentucky currently has one free state-wide online school, Kentucky Virtual Academy, available for grades K-11.
+Part-time or full-time courses may also be available at a cost via Barren Academy of Virtual and Expanded Learning (BAVEL), The Corbin School of Innovation, or Jefferson County Public Schools eSchool.
 In some cases, schools may cover costs for a student’s online courses.
 More information on these paid options is available on the Kentucky Department of Education website.

-There are also some district online learning programs, such as Hardin County Schools Online Academy, Success Academy’s Virtual Learning Center, Christian County Public Schools Virtual Learning Academy, Kenton County School District Virtual Learning Program, and Bullitt Virtual Learning Academy.
+There are also some district online learning programs, such as Hardin County Schools Online Academy, Success Academy’s Virtual Learning Center, Christian County Public Schools Virtual Learning Academy, Kenton County School District Virtual Learning Program, Jessamine County Virtual Learning Academy, Fleming County Performance Academy, and Bullitt Virtual Learning Academy.

 Plus, there are private, full-time online schools that are available for a fee in all 50 states, such as George Washington University Online High SchoolThe Keystone SchoolExcel High School, and K12 Private Academy.